 ‘You poor girl is absolutely worn out!’ stated her relatives, and they were right.

 So, our lovely mom brought her son to a music school having a great desire him to get at least some culture.

-There he was listened to, compelled clapping some rhythm, then following the piano, he made out a couple of howls.
-In summary, the big persons announced: ‘Sure, he is an able guy.’
+There he was listened to, compelled clapping some rhythm, then following the piano he made out a couple of howls.
+Finally, the big persons announced: ‘Sure, he is an able guy.’

-Well, no desire to study here, but his mom frowned, and he sharply set upright himself, getting alert.
+Well, no desire to study here, but his mom frowned, and her son sharply set upright himself, getting alert.

 ‘Yes, you are.’

 ‘Hold on, mom.
 They said… no an ear for music.’